 It is believed that the caste which one is born into depends upon their Karma, or history of actions taken to keep this harmony, from previous lives.
 The situation one is born into is believed to be a direct reflection of how well one upheld their Dharma in previous lifetimes.
 Out of these Vedic-based beliefs arose 4 distinct Varnas and thousands of lesser-defined social groups called Jatis.
 Let’s briefly look at each of the 4 major caste groupings, before examining the de facto 5th caste, the Dalits or Untouchables.

 - Brahmin: Individuals born into the highest class are tasked with priestly and religious duties.
 Occupations that are found within the Brahmins caste are that of priests, teachers, and more recently a number of untraditional white-collar jobs in the areas of politics, business, and agriculture.

 - Kshatriya: The Kshatriya Varna is below the Brahmins and is comprised of individuals working in governmental and military occupations.
-Because the ultimate goals of Hindus are religiously based, the Kshatriya class is considered lower then the Brahmin class, but may be looked upon more highly from a western perspective because of the wealth, prosperity, and power they enjoy.
+Because the ultimate goals of Hindus are religiously based, the Kshatriya class is considered lower than the Brahmin class but may be looked upon more highly from a Western perspective because of the wealth, prosperity, and power they enjoy.